 In 2007 Deborah got sick of flying 3000 miles, renting a car, driving to gigs, back to the hotel etc. by herself so she and Cidny Bullens and Wendy Waldman formed a “folk super-group” (yup that’s what it was called) The Refugees recorded 2 amazing albums, UNBOUND and THREE which truly were critically-acclaimed in the folk world.
 The 3 of them would fly 3000 miles, rent a car, drive to the gig, back to the hotel etc., but with a lot more gear.
 Deborah began playing bass and accordion in the band and can now add bass playing and accordion playing to her list of accomplishments.
 The Refugees turned out to be Deborah’s lifeboat to sanity, laughter, wonderful harmonies, co-writing, and piss-in-your-pants stage “bits.”
 The Refugees are currently on touring hiatus but will be recording soon and if anyone offers them enough money they will get on a plane, fly 3000 miles, etc.

 In the summer of 2010 Deborah relocated from Los Angeles to Vancouver BC.
-There’s lots to say about this but it will all be revealed on her new solo CD, VANCOUVER, which will be released in June, 2013.
+There’s lots to say about this but it will all be revealed on her new solo CD, VANCOUVER, which was released in June, 2013.